If you have ever used a guitar amplifier or a mixing console, you have most likely come across controls called gain and volume.

 Your level control regulates how much of the signal coming from the preamp is allowed to go into the power section.

 With more signal into the power section, the more volume that will be produced at the speakers.

-If you remember when we looked at gain on an amplifier, the gain control also had an effect on how much output signal the preamp would provide to the rest of the circuit.
+If you remember when we looked at gain on an amplifier, the control also had an effect on how much output signal the preamp would provide to the rest of the circuit.

 When you open the water valve and water starts to flow, you will get a nice stream of water at a decent pressure.

-If all of a sudden the pressure from the water source goes up, the pressure through the valve will increase as well, no matter where it is set and so the flow will get stronger.
+If all of a sudden the intensity from the water source goes up, the pressure through the valve will increase as well, no matter where it is set and so the flow will get stronger.

 The volume control reacts the same way with the signal it is provided from the preamp.

 And so if the preamp signal increases because of a gain control adjustment, the loudness would also increase slightly because the power section would see a small increase in intensity.